KittyCat Rehoming is trying to reduce the stray cat population in the Wairarapa in a humane and maintainable manner.

 - How do you know you're not abducting someone's pet?

 Aside from obvious clues like microchips and collars, all animals are temperament tested to determine if they are friendly to humans and their body condition evaluated to see if they are receiving medical care and grooming.
-If so, we advertise for lost pets and contact the local SPCA in case the owner is looking for them.
-If nobody comes forwards, we desex, vaccinate, and rehome.
+If so, we advertise for lost pets and contact the local vets and SPCA.
+If nobody comes forwards, we desex, vaccinate, microchip and eventually rehome.

 - Why not just humanely euthanize all of the adults?